ASVspoof 5: Evaluation of Spoofing, Deepfake, and Adversarial Attack Detection Using Crowdsourced Speech: Discussion

 In extending the cross-dataset evaluation, we trained a wav2vec-LLGF CM~\cite{ssl_frontends_asvspoof2021} using different combinations of ASVspoof~2015, 2019 and ASVspoof~5 training sets and evaluated detection performance using a larger set of alternative databases.
-Table~\ref{tab:self-cross-db-results} shows considerable variation in performance, consistent with the findings above; while some EERs are low, others are substantially higher, while pooled and average EERs (last two rows of Table~\ref{tab:self-cross-db-results}) remain high.
+Table~\ref{tab:self-cross-db-results} shows considerable variation in performance, consistent with the findings above; while some EERs are low, others are substantially higher, and pooled and average EERs (last two rows of Table~\ref{tab:self-cross-db-results}) remain high.
 The mixing of training data from different sources leads to some improvements in the EER (last four columns of Table~\ref{tab:self-cross-db-results}, especially when ASVspoof~5 and ASVspoof~2015 training data are combined.
-The best results, illustrated in bold, are all derived when the system is trained using ASVspoof~5 data.
+The best results, illustrated in bold, are all derived when the ASVspoof~5 training data is used.
 Nonetheless, EERs remain high and none of the training configurations leads to acceptable EERs for the full set of databases.
 Generalisation remains a challenge.